Gitty-McHubface/sdc-project3/README.md

  * drop out prob = 0.5
  * left/right steering correction = 0.25

 I let this model steer the car around the track for 10+ laps without going off the road.
+Of all the models I tested it is by far the smoothest at driving around the track.

 A video of the car driving 1.5 laps around track (tight corners twice) using this model can be found at examples/video.mp4.
 I included a video at examples/correction_video.mp4 that shows the car steering away from the edges of the track after I manually move it there.

 I also trained a model that used RELU activations for the fully-connected layers.
 It can be seen below.